ChainMovers/suibase/docs/src/cookbook/guides/progtxns.md

 ## Introduction

-Prior to Sui 0.28.x, to submit transactions with mutliple commands one was required to invoke the, recently renames, `unsafe_batchTransaction`.
+Prior to Sui 0.28.x, to submit transactions with mutliple commands one was required to invoke the, recently renamed, `unsafe_batchTransaction`.
 This is somewhat limited to allowing only calls to `public entry fun` on contracts (a.k.a. move calls) and transfers.

 Starting around Sui version 0.28.x MystenLabs introduced 'programmable transactions' which expanded